ethersphere/swap-swear-and-swindle/README.md

 /// the function require that the msg sender is already register to the game.

-/// @param serviceId  - service id
+/// @param serviceId  - the accuse service id

 /// @return bool - true for successful operation.